 Hawai’i is a modified comparative negligence state, which means that a victim will be able to recover from the responsible party after an accident.
 However, the amount of recovery will be limited if the victim themselves are found to be at fault.
 Furthermore, if the victim is determined to be more than 51 percent at fault, they will lose their ability to bring a claim entirely.
 Any percentage which the victim is determined to be at fault will reduce the total amount of damages the victim would otherwise be entitled to receive.

 For example, if a victim is injured in a car accident and their total medical bills equal $20,000, they will be entitled to bring a claim for damages, presuming they fit within one of the above-mentioned exceptions to the At-Fault insurance restrictions.
-If the victim is found to be 10 percent at fault for the accident, possible due to speeding, the claim for damages must be reduced by 10 percent.
+If the victim is found to be 10 percent at fault for the accident, possibly due to speeding, the claim for damages must be reduced by 10 percent.
 Therefore, in this example, the victim will only be entitled to receive $18,000 in damages.

-The modified nature of the comparative negligence rules further limit the victim from bringing a claim entirely if the victim is found to be more than 50 percent at fault.
+The modified nature of the comparative negligence rules further limits the victim from bringing a claim entirely if the victim is found to be more than 50 percent at fault.
 It is therefore important to determine precisely the percentage which your own actions could have contributed to your injuries or the severity of the car accident.

 There are no specific rules that determine the definitive amount each party is found to be “at fault,” and therefore this percentage will only be reached after discussions and negotiations with attorneys, the court, and the insurance companies involved.
 If your actions during the car accident led to your injuries, or further exacerbated your injuries, it is important to speak with Honolulu Car Accident Lawyer immediately to determine how your actions could affect your claim for damages.